DistributedSystemsGroup/zoe/docs/index.rst

 your Swarm could also be running other services: Zoe will not interfere with them.
 Zoe is meant as a private service, adding data-analytics capabilities to existing, or new, Docker clusters.

-While the core components of Zoe are application-independent, the web interface currently supports the `Spark framework <http://spark.apache.org/>`_ with Scala or iPython notebooks.
-We are working on providing easy access to the following software suites:
+The core components of Zoe are application-independent and a user can submit application description for any kind of service combination.
+Since Zoe targets analytics services in particular, the client tools offer some pre-configured Zoe applications that can be used as starting examples.

+To better understand what we mean by "analytic service", here are a few examples:

+* Spark
 * Zookeeper
 * Hadoop (HDFS in particular)
 * Cassandra
 * Impala
-* More to come, suggestions welcome!
+* ... suggestions welcome!

 Have a look at the :ref:`vision` and at the `roadmap <https://github.com/DistributedSystemsGroup/zoe/blob/master/ROADMAP.rst>`_ to see what we are currently planning and feel free to `contact us <venza@brownhat.org>`_ via email or through the GitHub issue tracker to pose questions or suggest ideas and new features.

 Contents: